steemit/whitepaper/whitepaper.md

 \newpage
 # Introduction

-Collectively, user-generated content has created billions of dollars worth of value for the shareholders of social media companies, such as Reddit, Facebook, and Twitter. **In 2014, Reddit hypothesized that its platform would be improved if everyone who contributed to reddit.com by posting stories, adding comments or voting were rewarded with a fair share in Reddit, Inc.** Steem aims to support social media and online communities by returning much of its value to the people who provide valuable contributions by rewarding them with cryptocurrency,  and through this process create a currency that is able to reach a broad market, including people who have yet to participate in any cryptocurrency economy.
+Collectively, user-generated content has created billions of dollars worth of value for the shareholders of social media companies, such as Reddit, Facebook, and Twitter. **In 2014, Reddit hypothesized that its platform would be improved if everyone who contributed to reddit.com by posting stories, adding comments or voting were rewarded with a fair share in Reddit, Inc.[^fn1]** Steem aims to support social media and online communities by returning much of its value to the people who provide valuable contributions by rewarding them with cryptocurrency,  and through this process create a currency that is able to reach a broad market, including people who have yet to participate in any cryptocurrency economy.

 There are some key principles that have been used to guide the design of Steem.
 The most important principle is that everyone who contributes to a venture should receive pro-rata ownership, payment or debt from the venture.
 This principle is the same principle that is applied to all startups as they allocate shares at founding and during subsequent funding rounds.

 The second principle is that all forms of capital are equally valuable.
 This means that those who contribute their scarce time and attention toward producing and curating content for others are just as valuable as those who contribute their scarce cash.
-This is the sweat equity principle and is a concept that prior cryptocurrencies have often had trouble providing  to more than a few dozen individuals.
+This is the sweat equity principle[^fn2] and is a concept that prior cryptocurrencies have often had trouble providing  to more than a few dozen individuals.

 The third principle is that the community produces products to serve its members.
 This principle is exemplified by credit unions, food co-ops, and health sharing plans, which serve the members of their community rather than sell products or services to people outside the community.